 The competency "basic digital knowledge is considered as very important for students" (4.5) and as very important for teachers.

-Basic digital knowledge is seen as important" because it's a project that you do for research at the beginning and for evaluations at the end."
+Basic digital knowledge is seen as important "because it's a project that you do for research at the beginning and for evaluations at the end."
 (DE1).
 Furthermore, "technology usage definitely plays a role.
-Students here might have a basic understanding of how to use technology, but when it gets more complex, the students have to learn more"(DE11).

-Most of the experts (DE.g.
-E6) "fully agree" with the importance of the digital knowledge.
-Other state that the students "have to "learn to deal with some kind of data and then I have to be able to process it with it. "(DE4) as for example in a possible "stratosphere balloon project" (DE4).

-In the context of the conducted citizen science project E5 "collected things with computer data [..] worked with GPS device, mobile phones and took focus".
+Students here might have a basic understanding of how to use technology, but when it gets more complex, the students have to learn more" (DE11).
+Most of the experts (DE 6) "fully agree" with the importance of digital knowledge.
+Others state that the students "have to "learn to deal with some kind of data and then I have to be able to process it with it, as for example in a possible "stratosphere balloon project" (DE 4).
+In the context of the conducted citizen science project DE 5 "collected things with computer data [..] worked with GPS devices , mobile phones and took focus".
 Therefore he also considers it as important.
-E9 also highlights the technological aspect: "I think that you always use different technologies in some form, but always specialize in that project, then I would say yes."
-(DE9).
-Regarding the stages of competency, E7 states: "If it is about basic knowledge, then you can enter a 5 for both.
-'Specific knowledge': Certainly not required for everyone" (DE7)
+Expert DE 9 also highlights the technological aspect: "I think that you always use different technologies in some form, but always specialize in that project, then I would say yes."
+(DE 9).
+Regarding the stages of competency, expert DE 7 states: "If it is about basic knowledge, then you can enter a 5 for both.
+'Specific knowledge': Certainly not required for everyone" (DE 7)

-According to E9 digital basic knowledge can take "place in class If you were to work with a spreadsheet, for example.
+According to expert DE 9 digital basic knowledge can take place "in class If you were to work with a spreadsheet, for example.
 We also do that in computer science classes, for example.
-It is not necessarily something new for the students, depending on what you are talking about" (E9).

-With regard to the teachers, E9 also considers it as important: "So it can be things that you already know, from your everyday life or from your everyday school life.
+It is not necessarily something new for the students, depending on what you are talking about" (DE9).
+With regard to the teachers, DE 9 also considers it as important: "So it can be things that you already know, from your everyday life or from your everyday school life.
 But it can of course also be very special technologies that you had not previously had in hand.
 Then it is certainly exciting to see how.
-Yes, there is also a 4. "(DE9)
+Yes, there is also a 4. "(DE 9)